shay-te/core-lib/website/docs/validation.md

 ---

 ## Validation Helpers
-Here we have functions to validate different type of data and strings.
+Here we have functions to validate the different datatypes and strings.
 Functions will return `boolean` values based on the validation.

 ### Functions and Usage